 21 Pages Posted: 30 Oct 2015 Last revised: 25 Mar 2019

-On July the 4th of 2013 and after several other major central banks, the European Central Bank (ECB) gave for the first time a forward guidance on interest rates to affect market participants expectations of future interest rate in the context of a zero-lower-bound of main interest rates.
-Using an ARMAX(1,1) model where we disentangle the macroeconomic news component effect of the guidance and the commitment effect, we estimate the effect of this communication on money market interest rates through the Euro Area Overnight Index Swaps (OIS) at maturities between 2-month and 10-year using an event-study.
-Our preliminary results and robustness checks suggests the European guidance lowered OIS rates for maturities between 10-month to 3-year.
-These results would imply the existence of a commitment effect from the ECB communication.
-I also quantify the importance of the 3-year Long Term Refinancing Operation (LTRO) repayment and the OMT on the evolution of the OIS rates.
+On July 4, 2013, following several other major central banks, the European Central Bank (ECB) gave for the first time forward guidance on interest rates, which affected market participants' expectations of future interest rates in the context of a Zero Lower Bound.
+Using an ARMAX(1,1) model in which the effect of the communication of negative macroeconomic news was disentangled from the commitment positive shock, the impact of the forward guidance on money market interest rates is estimated through the Euro Overnight Index Average swap, also called overnight index swap, at maturities between 2 months and 10 years using abnormal returns from an event study.
+The results and robustness checks suggest that the ECB's guidance lowered overnight index swap rates for maturities within 10 months to 3 years.
+These results imply the existence of a commitment effect from the ECB's communication.
+In the context of decreasing market liquidity because of the 3-year long-term refinancing operation repayment, market participants priced the low period of interest rates until mid-2016.

 Keywords: OIS, monetary policy, ECB,event-study, LTRO, forward Guidance